AB-Ares/Te_HF_Conversion/README.md

 `Mars_YSE`  Determine the surface, crust, and mantle heat flows for a given elastic thickness on Mars assuming a wet or dry rheology for the diabase crust and olivine mantle.
 Plot the yield strength envelope.

 ## How to install and run Te_HF_Conversion
-If you would like to modify the source code, download the Displacement_strain_planet repository and install using pip (or pip3 depending on your installation).
+Download the Te_HF_Conversion repository and install using pip (or pip3 depending on your installation).
 ```bash
     git clone https://github.com/AB-Ares/Te_HF_Conversion.git
     cd Te_HF_Conversion/